wraithgar/hapi-rate-limit/README.md

 	- `expiresIn`: `60000` Time (in seconds) of period for `pathLimit`
 - `headers`: `true` Whether or not to include headers in responses

+## Users

+A user is considered a single `remoteAddress` for routes that are unauthenticated.
+On authenticated routes it is the `id` attribute of the authenticated user.

 ## Headers